-2 TERMS AND ABBREVIATIONS
+2. TERMS AND ABBREVIATIONS

-- 2.1 Analysis.
-The MSG Logic Analysis. - 2.2 ATA 100.
-Air Transport Association of America, Specification 100. - 2.3 AOCR.
-Air Operator Certificate Requirements. - 2.4 CAAT.
-Civil Aviation Authority of Thailand - 2.5 Check.
+- a.
+Analysis.
+The MSG Logic Analysis. - b.
+ATA 100.
+Air Transport Association of America, Specification 100. - c.
+AOCR.
+Air Operator Certificate Requirements. - d.
+CAAT.
+Civil Aviation Authority of Thailand - e.
+Check.
 An examination to determine the functional capability or physical integrity of an item.
-(WATOG). - 2.6 Condition Monitoring.
+(WATOG). - f.
+Condition Monitoring.
 A primary maintenance process under which data on the whole population of specified items in service is analyzed to indicate whether some allocation of technical resources is required.
-Not a preventive maintenance process, condition monitored maintenance allows failures to occur, and relies upon analysis of operating experience information to indicate the need for appropriate action.

-NOTE: Failure modes of condition monitored items do not have a direct adverse effect on operating safety.
+Not a preventive maintenance process, condition monitored maintenance allows failures to occur, and relies upon analysis of operating experience information to indicate the need for appropriate action. - NOTE: Failure modes of condition monitored items do not have a direct adverse effect on operating safety.
+(WATOG). - g.
+Document.
+The CMM Programme document. - h.
+Failure Mode.
+The way in which the failure of an item occurs.
 (WATOG).